Getting Started: No Background Knowledge Required1

 We introduced an if … else statement.
 It outputs a single dot in your terminal when

-(the parameter passed to assert
+expression (the parameter passed to assert from whatever source)

-and a single 'F' otherwise. true
+evaluates to true and a single 'F' otherwise. true and

-represent basic logic elements you may have
+it's counterpart false represent basic logic elements you may have

 encountered in maths or philosophy before.
 When we see only dots, we're